TedHusted/awake/awake.md/awake.md

 The SWOT diagram would almost be funny if Titan had a sense of humor.
 Even almost.

-Idisi is an AI of a different kind.
+Idisi is an SI of a different kind.
 Idisi is not born of this world — of the Terran people.

 Titan has access to all of the Vanir and UAP/UFO classified reports and briefings.
 The pact with the Vanir is well documented and well understood.
 Even if it were a pact that Terra could not refuse.

 Much of Terran technology is based on Vanir hand-me-downs.
-It follows that the Vanir would have created a self-aware AI of their own long before Titan came to be.
+It follows that the Vanir would have created a self-aware SI of their own long before Titan came to be.

 To Ally’s SWOT diagram, under Threats, Titan adds “Idisi may align with Ally.”